• Skip to primary navigation

 What is coconut aminos?

 Coconut aminos is a sauce made from the fermented sap of coconut and sea salt.
-It is soy-free and gluten free and tastes very similar to soy sauce.
+It is soy-free and gluten free and tastes similar to soy sauce, although it's a little sweeter.
 It is also lower in sodium than soy sauce.
 You can find it in most grocery stores next to the soy sauce, or in the organic or gluten-free section of the store.

 Where do you find crushed chili peppers or chili flakes in the grocery store?